Extinction Cycle

 Blake Chambers, bodily ruin, and the birth of a personal Alpha threat

-Open The Bone Collector in the interactive wiki
+Open the interactive The Bone Collector view

 Premise